Terms and conditions Suffolk Archives registration

-The information that you have submitted to register with The Hold will be stored and used by us provide services to you in accordance with the Data Protection Act 1998.
+The information that you have submitted to register with The Hold will be stored and used by us provide services to you in accordance with the General Data Protection Regulations 2018.

 How we look after your information